 The airport also acts as a base for emergency services, for example Culdrose Naval SAR Helicopters or the Air Ambulance.

 The Airport is designated the 10th busiest regional airport in the UK.
 The airport also transports large amount of freight, for example for the flower industry.
 In 2014 we handled a total of 8,592 scheduled aircraft movements resulting in 90,944 passengers passing through our terminal.

-Currently there is one airline operating from St Mary's Airport: Skybus fixed wing air service (contacted through the Isles of Scilly Steamship Group) flying from Lands End, Newquay, and Exeter.
+Currently there is one airline operating from St Mary's Airport: Skybus fixed wing air service (contracted through the Isles of Scilly Steamship Group) flying from Lands End, Newquay, and Exeter.